hyunwoongko/nanoRLHF/nanorlhf/nanosets/docs/en/11_json_io.en.md

 Key points:

 - Since the input JSON is already a list of rows, reconstructing the `Table` also uses a row-based constructor (`from_list`).
-- Because a `Table` is internally composed of `RecordBatch`es, `batch_size` determines “how many rows to group per batch.”
+- Because a `Table` is internally composed of `RecordBatch`es, `batch_size` determines "how many rows to group per batch."

 ### Why does `batch_size` exist?
 If you build one very large chunk, it can be heavy in terms of memory/cache, while splitting too small can add overhead.
-So an option for “how many rows per chunk” appears.
+So an option for "how many rows per chunk" appears.

 ## 8. `from_jsonl(path, batch_size=DEFAULT_BATCH_SIZE)`: read JSONL
 `from_jsonl` parses each line with `json.loads(line)`, collects them into `rows: List[Row]`, then calls `Table.from_list(rows, batch_size=batch_size)`.